 Personal Performance Coaching + EMDR Peak Performance

-Let's face it, therapy is not the choice for many!
-Clients seeking coaches are not looking to heal issues rooted in the past, nor are they looking for an expert to help them understand and explore their complicated, emotional lives.
+Let's face it, therapy is not the right option for everyone!
+Clients seeking coaches are not looking to heal issues rooted in the past, nor are they looking for an expert to help them understand their own psychology.
 While the past may be discussed on occasion, it is only addressed in the context of unearthing the areas of one's history, whether real, misinterpreted, distorted or some combination, that may be blocking the client from moving forward.
-The focus is always on clearing the path, as needed, to make the client more available for a new reality and way of life which includes movement and taking action.
+The focus is always on clearing the path, as needed, to make the clients more available for a new reality and way of life which includes movement and taking action.
 Generally speaking, coaching clients are men and women who are busy, self-directed, goal and performance-oriented, high-achievers who thrive using personal accountability, honesty, feedback, perspective shifting, action steps and focused, challenging questions that will bring them extraordinary results.
 Partnering with a life coach can be supportive, encouraging and empowering, and can help clients navigate change and restore balance and fulfillment.
-Whether it’s taking control of one's health, losing weight, repairing a relationship or transitioning to a new chapter in life, coaching can provide the needed inspiration, knowledge, accountability and results one desires.
+Whether it’s taking control of one's health, losing weight, repairing a relationship or transitioning to a new chapter in life, coaching can provide the needed inspiration, knowledge, accountability and results desired.

 EMDR Treatment + Coaching